 Many studies have shown that students who are involved in extracurricular activities are far less likely to develop dangerous habits like smoking and drug abuse.
 Despite the heavy evidence supporting these facts, only 2.6 million of students from the ages 12-17 are actively enrolled in such activities.

 If you are looking for a good after-school activity for your kids to get involved in, then archery is a fantastic option to consider.
-This article will briefly outline just 10 of the many benefits your child can reap from learning archery.
+This article will briefly outline 10 Reasons Children Should Learn Archery.

 It Is a Year-Round Sport